Apple unveils revolutionary M4 chip with 40% faster performance

 Stay updated with the latest artificial intelligence news, breakthroughs, and applications.
 From machine learning to neural networks, explore the future of AI.

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-How to run an LLM on your laptop In the early days of large language models, there was a high barrier to entry: it used to be impossible to run anything useful on…
+How to measure the returns on R&D spending Given the draconian cuts to US federal funding for science, it’s worth asking some hard-nosed money questions: How much should we be spending on R&D?…

 By John P. Desmond, AI Trends Editor The AI stack defined by Carnegie Mellon University is fundamental to the approach being taken by the US Army for its AI development platform efforts, according to Isaac Faber, Chief Data Scientist at the US Army AI Integration Center, speaking at the AI World Government event held in-person and virtually […]